Croesus: Legacy

 After defeating Croesus, Cyrus adopted the use of gold coinage as the main currency of his kingdom.
 The use of croesid coins under the Persian Empire would continue under Cyrus, and would end only after Darius the Great replaced them by the Persian daric.
 These late croesid coins bearing "bull and lion" images used under Cyrus differed from previous Mermnad croesids in that they were lighter and their weight was closer to those of the early golden darics and silver sigloi.

 In popular culture

 According to the Armenian historian Movses Khorenatsi (c.
 410–490s AD), who wrote a monumental History of Armenia, the Armenian king Artaxias I accomplished many military deeds, which include the capture of Croesus and the conquest of the Lydian kingdom (2.12–13).

-References to Croesus' legendary power and wealth, often as a symbol of human vanity, are numerous in literature.
+References to Croesus' legendary power and wealth, often as a symbol of human vanity, are numerous in literature, and to be rich as Croesus is an idiom for being very wealthy.

 The following, by Isaac Watts, is from the poem "False Greatness":